markjnkim/es_mod/04-Web-APIs/content/lesson-1-dom.md

 - The middle area is going to contain everything with the white background.
 Since it is going to hold the most important content for our application, we can use the aptly named `<main>` element to hold that content.

-- The area at the bottom of the page is going to obviously use the `<footer>` element.
+- The area at the bottom of the page is going to be the `<footer>` element.

-To visualize this, take a look at the following image to see everything outlined:

-> **@TODO** Screen shot of mock-up with outline of three main sections/blocks

-So now that we have our three main content sections identified, let's go ahead and start adding them to the page one-by-one, starting with the `<header>` element.
+So now that we have our three content sections identified, let's go ahead and start adding them to the page one-by-one, starting with the `<header>` element.

 Let's start by creating our `<header>` element inside the opening `<body>` element tag so it looks like this: